 If you're looking for a unique and hospitable place to spend the night in North Yorkshire, one of these brilliant pubs with rooms may well fit the bill.
 From down-to-earth places with muddy boots at the door to high-end destination restaurants, there's something for everyone.
-You'll find six of our favourites below which are all featured in our brand new guidebook to the Best Pubs with Rooms in Britain.
+You'll find six of our favourite pubs and inns with rooms in Yorkshire below which are all featured in our brand new guidebook to the Best Pubs with Rooms in Britain.

 The Lister Arms